AndrewRadev/whitespaste.vim/README.md

 This set of definitions ensures that, when pasting at the top and bottom of the buffer, whitespace is reduced to 0.
 Usually, though, you'll want to use `target_text` and `pasted_text`.

-The definitions are attempted in order, which means that you should put more strict definitions at the top and fallbacks at the bottom.
+The definitions are attempted in order, which means that you should put stricter definitions at the top and fallbacks at the bottom.

 For an example, illustrating the "target" and "pasted" lines, let's assume that we've yanked the following text: